breggles/emailio/README.md

 # Emailio

 Sends templated emails through your Outlook.
 Like Word Mail Merge, but less shit.
 Also, it logs an event to AppInsights for every email sent.
+Also updates the user in a Cosmos DB database.

 ## Supported OSs